 The basis of the information from this article is from the Commission’s website.

-The Philippines Securities and Exchange Commission has issued an advisory against AirBit Club and GO88 Ventures, Inc. which are offering online investments to the public.
-The scheme involved requiring users to pay a subscription package, in which the money invested by the user, the companies claim, will be used to pay for cryptocurrency mining equipment/software and pay for its affiliates.
+September 5, 2018 – The Philippines Securities and Exchange Commission (SEC) issued an advisory against AirBit Club and GO88 Ventures, Inc (called Airbit in this article).
+Airbit offers illegal online investments to the public.
+The scheme requires users to pay a subscription package.
+The money invested by the user, the companies claim, will be used to pay for cryptocurrency mining equipment/software and its affiliates.
+The scheme has victimized a number of people, who thought they are using it to double their money or have money for their retirement plan.

 Airbit Club Bitcoin Investment Scheme